 Editor’s Note: We share travel destinations, products and activities we recommend.
 If you make a purchase using a link on our site, we may earn a commission.

 Popular Destination for Romantic Vacation

-Luxurious accommodations and a picture-perfect mountain setting — it’s a combination that has set The Broadmoor apart for more than 80 years.
+Luxurious accommodations and a picture-perfect mountain setting — it’s a combination that has set The Broadmoor apart for more than a century.

 As one of the few resorts in the United States to have earned the Mobil Five Star and the AAA Five Diamond ratings every year since the awards were established, The Broadmoor draws visitors from around the world.

 Yet it’s also a favorite with local Coloradans — a true reflection of any resort’s worth — and it’s a popular destination for romantic weekend getaways.